 Kindness is an integral part of humanity.
 In fact, it shows up as a core tenet of nearly every major religion.
 In Judaism, for example, Leviticus 19.18 states "You shall love your neighbor as yourself."
 In Buddhism, the Metta prayer is a wish for all beings to be happy, safe, peaceful, and free.
 The Dalai Lama stated "My religion is simple.
 My religion is kindness."
 There are countless examples across every culture demonstrating the importance of kindness.

 Kindness doesn't just feel good.
 Research indicates that there are a myriad of health benefits for the giver, the receiver, and even the observer.
 Both witnessing and performing acts of kindness produces oxytocin, often referred to as the "love hormone."
 Increased oxytocin lowers blood pressure and increases self esteem.

 Being kind to others also increases the production of serotonin, the neurotransmitter responsible for feelings of satisfaction, well being, and calmness.
-Furthermore, acts of kindness reduce pain via the production of endorphins, the brain's natural painkillers.
+Furthermore, acts of kindness reduce pain via the production of endorphins.
 As if all of that weren't enough, kindness also reduces the stress hormone cortisol, the overproduction of which is associated with a variety of health ailments.

 Increased Connection to Others

 Kindness increases empathy, helps us relate to others, and allows us to form more positive relationships.
 Practicing kindness has the transformational power to flip any situation upside down.
 For instance, if you've failed to reach a personal goal, kindness allows you to forgive yourself and to try again.
 In a professional setting, it allows you to see another's perspective and to move forward with compassion in challenging circumstances.